 - Hill, et. al v.
 Donohue, United States Postal Service: Ms. Kotagal represented a class of disabled veteran job applicants, who alleged the U.S. Postal Service illegally required pre-offer medical inquiries during their application process.
 The case, which settled for $9.58 million, resulted in USPS’s agreeing to implement changes in its practices to prevent similar violations in the future.

 - Aaron v.
 Pilgrim’s Pride Corp.: Ms. Kotagal represented 8,000 workers in 11 states in a wage and hour lawsuit, in which the workers sought redress for unpaid overtime.
 The $10 million settlement allowed class members to recover about 85% of the back pay owed them.

 - Nurse Wages Matters: Cohen Milstein represented nurses in an antitrust case, contending that hospitals conspired to suppress and fix wages of nurses.

 Ms. Kotagal is a member of the Advisory Board of the Annenberg Inclusion Initiative.
-Ms. Kotagal is also a member of the Center for Worklife Law’s Working Group on Pregnancy Accommodation and the National Employment Lawyers Association (NELA).
+She has also served as a member of the Center for Worklife Law’s Working Group on Pregnancy Accommodation and the National Employment Lawyers Association (NELA).

 Prior to joining Cohen Milstein, she served as a law clerk to the Honorable Betty Binns Fletcher of United States Court of Appeals for the Ninth Circuit.

-- Co-Chair, Labor & Employment Section, Standing Committee on Class Actions, District of Columbia Bar
+- Immediate Past Co-Chair, Labor & Employment Section, Standing Committee on Class Actions, District of Columbia Bar

 - Board of Directors and Chair of the Board Governance Committee, Children's International Summer Villages, USA